 - Lost time (at the start and end of your trip).
 Waiting to check your bag.
 Waiting to retrieve your bag.
 Just waiting.
 No thanks!

 Now let’s examine the pros and cons of carrying on your bags (instead of checking them).
 I am a little biased here, but I’ve tried to be objective.

 - Pros to carrying on your bags

 - Move faster.
 When we travel we like to move fast.
-Of course, for business travelers like ourselves this is a common theme and carrying a bag on allows you to move a little faster.
-Less lines, less waiting, less weight, less stuff, etc. This all allows you to move just a little faster overall.
+Of course, for business travelers like ourselves, this is a common theme, and carrying a bag on allows you to move a little faster.
+Fewer lines, less waiting, less weight, less stuff, etc. This all allows you to move just a little faster overall.